 Same university, different racing car :-) The URE student team focuses on that other burning issue when it comes to mobility of the future: autonomous driving.
 The team is currently building their own electric, self-driving racing car.
 Their goal: to gain new knowledge in the field of design, engineering and production, and to participate in the international competition of the Formula Student.

 TU/e student team ATeam, together with students from Fontys University of Applied Sciences, also focuses on the technology behind autonomous and cooperative vehicles.
-The president of Singapore experienced what this looks like a few months ago when she visited High Tech Campus Eindhoven.
+The president of Singapore experienced what this looks like when she visited High Tech Campus Eindhoven.

 TU/e student team that works on recyclable cars.
 Their 'Noah' is the world's first full circular car.
 The blue two-seater is a small city car that could also be used as a shared car.
 The body, chassis and interior are made entirely of bio-based materials, such as sugar and flax.